our history of holiday villa rentals in bodrum, turkey

 Restaurants, cafes and boutique hotels line the horseshoe shaped beach.
 There are wooden jetties stretching out from the beach over the water with large colourful cushions and loungers provided for sunbathing and dining.
 Boutique hotels mix with traditional eating places, giving the area a traditional and chilled out atmosphere.
 A great place to take easy and relax!

-getting to turkey and getting around bodrum
+travelling to turkey and getting around bodrum

 We can arrange car hire for you.
 The car can either be waiting at Bodrum Airport when you arrive, or you can have it delivered direct to your holiday villa/apartment.
 A 4 door basic model which can take 5 passengers, is around £30 a day including all insurances.
 Cars in Turkey are very expensive therefore most hire cars in the area are more basic than those we may be used to at home, but they do the job!